JeroenDeDauw/GitHub/README.md

 Load all dependencies and the load the GitHub library by including its entry point:
 GitHub.php.

+## Configuration

+The default GitHub repo can be set using the $egGitHubDefaultRepo setting.
+Assign to this setting the name of the default repo in your LocalSettings file, after the inclusion of this extension as
+follows:

+    $egGitHubDefaultRepo = 'wikimedia/mediawiki-extensions-SemanticMediaWiki';

+## Usage

+Add {{#github:FileName}} to your wiki page, where FileName is the name of the file you want to embed.
+This can include a path, for instance {{#github:docs/INSTALL.md}}.

+You can also specify the repo name and the branch name: {{#github:FileName|user/repo|branchName}}

 ## Release notes

 ### 1.0 (2013-07-15)